 It may be that women who didn’t have a large role in sorting out utilities, creating bank accounts or even managing their own, will be affected in a more complicated way by a partner’s death.

 York’s study shows that women who depended on their partner for tasks such as home repairs and financial management had significantly higher levels of anxiety.

 An increasing number of couples are regarded as people who live together, rather than married or registered partners.
 As households change, the law isn’t keeping up with a growing reality.
 If you weren’t married when your partner dies, however long you’ve been together, then your partnership isn’t legally recognised.
 This means a person who’s partner dies won’t be entitled to inheritance money, that person’s state pension or other benefits.

 Preparing financially by talking things over with a partner before their death, according to the study, appears to offer better protection for well-being following bereavement, reducing the stresses caused by financial problems.
 Here’s what we can suggest to get prepared:

 - Plan ahead.
 Make sure everyone in the household is aware of the bills, outgoing payments and incoming money.
 This includes any passwords and security answers.
 It’s not enough to rely on one of you to do it; an awareness of the day to day running of your household can help to soften the blow if one of you dies.

 - Talk about your worries and get the support you need.
 This might not just be psychological help.
 It can include getting the right information you need clearly explained to you, learning the basics of finance management, and being shown simple financial solutions.

-- Looking wholesale at our ideas around the notion of ‘breadwinner’, and how planning for death, or simply raising the subject, can help dismantle these constructs and empower some people.
+- Looking wholesale at our ideas around the notion of ‘breadwinner’, and how planning for death, or simply raising the subject, can help empower some people.

 Find out more